 - Chocolates* – given out to cheer people up, or as a distraction technique in situations were one or more people are becoming aggressive.

 - Lollypops* – because it’s harder to pick a fight with someone when you are sucking a lolly!
 Very useful for calming down tense or aggressive situations.

-- Bottles of water – Dehydration is a major problem on the streets; we give out lots of bottled water to combat this.
+- Bottles of water – dehydration can be a major problem particularly after people have been drinking alcohol; we give out lots of bottled water to combat this.

-Each Friday night a team is out from 9pm until 3am (8.30pm until 1am every 2 weeks in Ventnor).
-Records of interactions are made and some excerpts from these gave an idea of the sorts of things Street Pastors do:
+Records of interactions are made on every patrol and some excerpts from these gave an idea of the sorts of things Street Pastors do:

 - Along Esplanade east of the LA Bowl, moved boards used by skate boarders to safe position.

 - Near LA Bowl spoke to middle aged W/M under influence of alcohol.
 Gave water and waited locally to see him safely into pick up car.